Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

   exclude: true
 ---

-!!!alpha "This feature is in closed alpha release"

-    This feature is in closed alpha release, and is invite-only.

 <!-- --8<-- "includes/editions-all-editions.md" -->

 With Amplitude's BigQuery integration, you can ingest BigQuery data directly into your Amplitude project.